bespinian/blog/content/posts/kubernetes-chargeback.md

 ## Introducing A Cost Management Solution In Your Organization

-While the proposed toolchain fulfills the technical needs to gain insight, I want to discuss the path for introducing a cost management solution in your organization.
+While the proposed tool chain fulfills the technical needs to gain insight, I want to discuss the path for introducing a cost management solution in your organization.

 ### Starting To Extract The Data